emberjs/website/source/guides/testing/testing-controllers.md

-Unit testing controllers is very simple using the unit test helper `moduleFor` which is part of the ember-qunit framework.
+Unit testing controllers is very simple using the unit test helper [moduleFor](/guides/testing/unit) which is part of the ember-qunit framework.

 ***It can become very easy to let your controllers perform most of the business logic in an Ember application.
 It is considered best practice to extract out any logic that does not directly impact the template into its own library.***

-Because Ember.Controller extends Ember.Object unit testing methods and computed properties follows previous patterns show in [Unit Testing Basics](/guides/testing/unit-testing-basics).
+Unit testing methods and computed properties follows previous patterns shown in [Unit Testing Basics](/guides/testing/unit-testing-basics) because Ember.Controller extends Ember.Object.

 ### Testing Controller Actions